MarkLeone/WeekendCompiler/README.md

 # Grammar

-The source language is a subset of C with the following grammar:
+The source language is a subset of C with the following grammar.

 ```
   Prog -> FuncDef+